What do I need to consider before buying a greenhouse?

 Heptagonal greenhouses are the perfect choice for smaller gardens.
 They take up minimal floor space, while still providing a useful place to nurture your young and tender plants.

 Another great option for smaller gardens, lean-tos are built against a supporting wall like a shed or the exterior of your house.
 While lean-tos generally offer a smaller amount of growing space, they do offer good head height for ease of working.

 It’s worth remembering that lean-tos can be prone to overheating, so you may need to install some extra ventilation or blinds to protect your plants during hotter months.

 A cold frame is an affordable alternative to a greenhouse.
 A great choice for novice gardeners and perfect for smaller spaces, cold frames offer a convenient place to store and protect your plants and seedlings away from frost.

 Cold frames require no bases, making them portable and easy to install.
 However, they tend to be much smaller than greenhouses, and don’t provide the same level of light or protection as a permanent structure.

 Polythene grow rack

 Another affordable option for smaller spaces, clear polythene grow racks offer plants limited protection from frost and a bit of extra warmth over the winter months.
-Easy to assemble, clear polythene grow racks can be dismantled and stored flat when not in use.
+Also known as polytunnels, clear polythene grow racks are easy to assemble and can be dismantled and stored flat when not in use.
 This makes them the perfect choice for smaller spaces and bijou gardens.